segmentio/segment-docs/src/connections/spec/mobile-packaging-sdks.md

 We've worked hard to make our mobile SDKs as modular as possible so that you only need to include the SDKs for tools you plan to use.

 Custom builds allow us to offer the native functionality of all of our destinations without having to include hefty third-party SDKs by default.
 This gives you control over size and method bloat.
-Check out how to use custom builds for both [Android](/docs/connections/sources/catalog/libraries/mobile/android/quickstart/#step-1-install-the-sdk) and [iOS](/docs/connections/sources/catalog/libraries/mobile/ios/quickstart/#step-1-install-the-sdk).
+Check out how to use custom builds for both [Android](/docs/connections/sources/catalog/libraries/mobile/android/quickstart/) and [iOS](/docs/connections/sources/catalog/libraries/mobile/ios/quickstart/).

 ### Which SDKs are bundled?

-To check if an destination is bundled or not, take a look at our [documentation](/docs/connections/destinations/) for that specific destination.
+To check if a destination is bundled or not, take a look at our [documentation](/docs/connections/destinations/) for that specific destination.